School of Medicine

-Clinical Associate Professor (Affiliated) [VAPAHCS], Med/Pulmonary and Critical Care Medicine
+Clinical Associate Professor (Affiliated) [VAPAHCS], Medicine - Med/Pulmonary and Critical Care Medicine

 Bio My training is in Pulmonary & Critical Care Medicine, and I've been blessed to be part of the care of many patients and their families.
 My clinical research interests have been in the field of critical care medicine and ARDS, a type of acute respiratory failure seen commonly in patients with severe injuries or illnesses.
 I also have a particular interest in evaluating and improving processes for care.
 Issues like standardizing processes to improve reliability, improving safety of handoffs, and exploring ways to teach "roundsmanship" (the process of discussing patients' care with a group of providers) are current interests of mine.

 The future of medical care depends on training the next generation of providers, and I'm thankful to be part of training this next generation.
 Teaching at the bedside or in formal classroom settings gives me great joy and satisfaction.
 I'm delighted to work with a great, multidisciplinary team of physicians, nurse practitioners, nurses, respiratory therapists, and pharmacists.
 I add to that team our patients and families, for it truly takes a team to provide care that is both excellent and compassionate.